New Owada chair in Leiden and Tokyo

 Moïsi will hold the chair in the 2021-2022 academic year, at Leiden University.
 For each new inauguration a seminar will be organised for faculty members, advanced students and PhD candidates from Leiden and Tokyo.

 In Leiden, this rotating chair is located at the Faculties of Humanities, Social and Behavioural Sciences, Governance and Global Affairs, and Law.
 Its sphere of activity will be directed by Isabelle Duyvesteyn, Professor of International Studies and Global History.
-The new Owada chair and associated activities are funded in part by the Leiden University Fund (LUF) and several other parties.
+The Owada chair is funded by the LUF, the Leiden Asia Centre, the Ailion Foundation and Kikkoman Foods Europe B.V.

 Interview with Professor Hisashi Owada and Professor Dominique Moïsi